ClaireTuble/final-project/README.md

 # final-project (group)
-#process of our final project
+#progress of our final project